FetchQ - An Introduction

 App2 does it again (and again) until the queue is empty.

-Often, App1 is way faster at producing workload than App2 is at processing.
+is at processing.
 More or less like a supermarket during rush hours.
-In such a situation you can use a queue system to collect the “pending workload” and run multiple instances of App2 to increase the system processing capacity.
+In such a situation you can use a queue system to collect the “pending workload” and run multiple instances of App2

-Using our supermarket scenario, adding a second cashier is the same as adding another instance of App2.
+Using our supermarket scenario, adding a second cashier is the same as adding another instance of App2

 A queue system helps digesting massive workload by distributing it across multiple processes or servers.